Guarded Kleene Algebra with Tests: Automata Learning

 Using a construction that is reminiscent of Thompson's construction for regular expressions \cite{thompson1968programming}, it is possible to efficiently interpret a GKAT expression $e$ as an automaton $\mathscr{X}_e$ that accepts the same language \cite{smolka2019guarded}.
-Alternatively, one can use a construction \cite{smolka2019guarded} that mirrors Kozen's syntactic form of Brzozowski's derivatives for KAT \cite{kozen2017coalgebraic}. \begin{example} The Thompson-automaton assigned to the expression $p^{(b)}q \equiv (\wwhile\ b\ \ddo\ p); q$ is depicted in \autoref{thompsonautomaton}.
+Alternatively, one can mirror \cite{smolka2019guarded} Kozen's syntactic form of Brzozowski's derivatives for KAT \cite{kozen2017coalgebraic}. \begin{example} The Thompson-automaton assigned to the expression $p^{(b)}q \equiv (\wwhile\ b\ \ddo\ p); q$ is depicted in \autoref{thompsonautomaton}.
 It is normal, but not observable, since the states $x$ and $y$ are bisimilar, $x \simeq y$, thus accept the same language, $\llbracket x \rrbracket = \llbracket y \rrbracket$.
 Moreover, it is language equivalent to the expression by which it is generated, that is, it satisfies $\llbracket \mathscr{X}_{p^{(b)}q} \rrbracket = \llbracket p^{(b)}q \rrbracket$. \end{example}